g1mv/density/README.md

 Benchmark
 ---------
-[Click here for a benchmark](http://quixdb.github.io/squash/benchmarks/core-i3-2105.html) of DENSITY's fastest mode compared to other libraries, on an Intel® Core™ i3-2105 (x86 64), Asus P8H61-H motherboard with Fedora 19.
+[Click here for a benchmark](http://quixdb.github.io/squash/benchmarks/core-i3-2105.html) of DENSITY's fastest mode compared to other libraries (look for the [sharc](https://github.com/centaurean/sharc) line), on an Intel® Core™ i3-2105 (x86 64), Asus P8H61-H motherboard with Fedora 19.
 It is possible to run yours using [this project](https://github.com/quixdb/squash).

 API
 ---